Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Author

 The name of the person who first named the taxa.
 This field autofills after entering the scientific name.
-If the name entered in the Scientific Name field is present in the taxonomic thesaurus, this field will be automatically populated from the taxonomic thesaurus.<br></br>
+If the name entered in the Scientific Name field is present in the taxonomic thesaurus, this field will be automatically populated from the taxonomic thesaurus.
+Formatting convention may vary by discipline, e.g. botany vs. zoology.<br></br>
-**Examples:** L., A. Gray<br></br>
+**Examples:** L., A. Gray, (Anderson, 1938)<br></br>
 See Darwin Core's [scientificNameAuthorship](https://dwc.tdwg.org/terms/#dwc:scientificNameAuthorship)

 ### Identification Qualifier

 The determiner's expression of uncertainty in their identification.
 This will be listed on the label along with the scientific name.<br></br>
-**Examples:** cf., aff.<br></br>
+**Examples:** cf., aff., ?<br></br>
 See Darwin Core's [identificationQualifier](https://dwc.tdwg.org/terms/#dwc:identificationQualifier)

 ### Family